Meet the chairs of your resident panels

 I feel through our work on the resident panel we're asking the right questions of Network to help improve services and living conditions for all residents

-I'd encourage tenants to get involved and join a panel.
+I'd encourage tenants to get involved and join their Local Panel.
 Also to learn about what’s happening, how we can make a difference and help our neighbours and ourselves to improve the quality of the place we live in.

 Francis Hayden, Chair of the London Resident Panel